Rafael Devers: Personal life

-Rafael was born on October 24, 1996, to Mr. Devers and Lucrecia Garcia in Sánchez Ramírez Province.
+Rafael was born on October 24, 1996, to Rafael Devers Sr. and Lucrecia Garcia in Sánchez Ramírez Province.
+He has two daughters.

-Devers' cousin, José Devers, reached MLB with the Miami Marlins in 2021.
+Devers' cousin, José Devers, plays for the Atlanta Braves organization.

 Devers was given the nickname “Carita,” which means “baby face,” because he was so happy and smiling as a child.
 He used the nickname for Players' Weekend in 2019.